5. Clauses and Questions

 |---|---|

-| pawo le antomi pi jan ci? | At which place does the dog sleep? / Where does the dog sleep? |
+| pawo le antomi pi jan ci? | The dog is asleep at a what place? |

-| pawo le antomi pi ten ci? | At which time does the dog sleep? / When does the dog sleep? |
+| pawo le antomi pi ten ci? | The dog is asleep at a what time? |

-| canwa ci le makan in makan mi? | Which animal ate my food? |
+| canwa ci le makan in makan mi? | A what animal ate my food? |

 New Words